xuankimtran/docs-1/pages/katalon-studio/docs/app-center.md

     > Notes:
     >
-    > When running tests on the App Center, macOS users can sometimes encounter the error: _No such file or directory_.
-This problem might happen because of your macOS default file compress tool.
+    > When running tests on App Center with the **.zip** file packaged by macOS default file compress tool, you can sometimes encounter the error: _No such file or directory_.
     >
-    > To resolve this error, run this command from the directory where the **.zip** file locates: `zip -d <katalon_project_package_file> __MACOSX/\*`, then continue with the following steps to update sideload.
+    > To resolve this error, try running this command from the directory where the **.zip** file locates: `zip -d <katalon_project_package_file> __MACOSX/\*`, then continue with the following steps to update sideload.

 ### Update sideload